Tetra Tech, Inc. research snapshot

 Business qualityTetra Tech sells specialized consulting, engineering, project management, and digital services for water, environmental, defense, and resilient infrastructure problems.
 Clients pay for technical judgment, regulatory knowledge, project execution, and institutional experience that are difficult to replace quickly.High

 MoatThe moat is medium to strong rather than absolute.
-Repeat contracts, technical credentials, security clearances, local relationships, a 25,000-person workforce, proprietary Delta technologies, and a long project record help Tetra Tech win complex work.
+Repeat contracts, technical credentials, security clearances, local relationships, a 25,000-person workforce, proprietary Tetra Tech Delta tools, and a long project record help Tetra Tech win complex work.
 The market remains competitive and fragmented.Medium-high

 ManagementRoger Argus became CEO in February 2026 after more than 30 years at Tetra Tech.
-The company continues to use acquisitions, buybacks, dividends, and debt reduction as capital-allocation tools.
-The next test is whether the new leadership preserves project discipline while reallocating growth away from weaker development programs.Medium-high
+CFO Steve Burdick reported record operating cash flow of $467 million through the first three quarters of fiscal 2026.
+The company continues to use acquisitions, buybacks, dividends, and debt reduction as capital-allocation tools, and Q3 results came with raised guidance and a raised dividend.Medium-high

 Financial trendFY2025 reported revenue rose 4.7% to $5.443 billion and net revenue rose to $4.617 billion, while attributable net income was $247.7 million after unusual legal and impairment items.
-Q2 fiscal 2026 net revenue increased 8% year over year excluding USAID, DOS, and disaster effects, and trailing twelve-month operating cash flow was $688 million.High for reported data
+Q3 fiscal 2026 net revenue increased 8% year over year excluding USAID, DOS, and disaster effects, TTM net income was $435.98 million, and TTM operating cash flow was $567 million.High for reported data

-ValuationAt $30.94, the financial rigor calculation gives about 18.42 times TTM EPS, 4.31 times book value, 11.99 times free cash flow per share, and a 0.84% dividend yield.
-This is not a distressed multiple.
+ValuationAt $33.16, the financial rigor calculation gives about 19.98 times TTM EPS, 4.59 times book value, 15.50 times free cash flow per share, and a 0.87% dividend yield.
+The analyst consensus is Buy with an average target of $39.67.
 The margin of safety depends on guidance delivery, cash conversion, and a stable earnings multiple.High for calculation

-Technical trendThe July 10 snapshot showed price above the 50-day moving average near $28.80 but below the 200-day average near $32.80.
-RSI was 65.49 and average 20-day volume was about 3.83 million shares.
-Momentum is constructive, but the stock is approaching a longer-term resistance reference rather than clearing it.Medium-high
+Technical trendThe July 31 snapshot showed price above the 50-day moving average near $29.47 and above the 200-day average near $32.62.
+RSI was 63.49 and average 20-day volume was about 2.98 million shares.
+Price reclaimed the 200-day average, which improves the longer-term chart structure.Medium-high

 Risk levelRisk is medium.
-The balance sheet is serviceable and cash flow is strong, but 31.6% of FY2025 revenue came from U.S. federal government work, USAID represented 10.6%, and government contracts may be reduced or terminated.
+The balance sheet is serviceable and cash flow is strong, but U.S. federal revenue for the first nine months of fiscal 2026 fell to $923.6 million from $1.37 billion a year earlier, and government contracts may be reduced or terminated.
 Fixed-price work, cybersecurity, project estimates, acquisitions, and specialist retention also matter.High for disclosed risks

 AI confidenceAI confidence is high for disclosed facts and exact calculations, and medium for the forecast.
 The available data is rich, but no model can know which contracts will be funded, renewed, delayed, or terminated.Medium-high